Surface Plasmon Polaritons: Creation Dynamics and Interference of Slow and Fast Propagating SPPs at a Temporal Boundary: Results

 \section{Results}

 In the following we obtain results for material configurations that give a strong SPP response.
 As a check on the validity of the model presented here, we obtained results for the configurations used in \cite{Jiang1975}, which concerns a dipole source in a spatially-homogeneous time-changing medium.
 We found good agreement with the results (Figs. 1-3) in \cite{Jiang1975}, with some small differences attributed to the different numerical methods used.
 We also obtained the same shifted frequency values determined in \cite{Jiang1975}.
 These comparisons provided confidence that the model is correct, since here we only change the Green's function to account for inhomogeneous media and the presence of SPP-supporting interfaces.
 We note that the long-time transient field response approaches the steady-state field after the temporal-boundary transients have died out, which must occur, and leads to confidence in the method.
-Additionally, we observed the effects of the interference between the forward and backward waves (from the temporal-boundary transient SPPs), which aligns with the observations described in \cite{Maslov2018}.
+Additionally, we observed the effects of the interference between the forward and backward waves (from the temporal-boundary transient SPPs), which aligns with the observations described in \cite{Maslov2018,Raziman}.
 In that work, a propagating SPP is the wave incident on a temporal boundary (not the field of a dipole source as we consider here).
-We note that determining the shifted frequency values in this work becomes much more difficult since there are numerous modal temporal frequencies for the supported SPP modes.
+We note that determining the shifted frequency values in this (exact, up to numerical evaluation) work becomes much more difficult since there are numerous modal temporal frequencies for the supported SPP modes.
 Further analysis regarding this, as well as other areas, e.g., energy conversion at the temporal boundary (potentially utilizing FDTD simulations), would be beneficial and a worthwhile pursuit for future work.
-Here, we focused on first establishing the necessary framework for further exploration of these areas.
+Here, we focused on first establishing the necessary framework for further exploration of these areas, where we emphasis that the checks performed here fully instill confidence in the validity of the presented framework and model.
 In all cases the results are obtained for the configuration in Fig. \ref{fig:Model-for-the-1}, where, as before, we assume nonmagnetic materials, piece-wise homogeneous layers, and isotropic media.

 The permittivity expression used for the dielectric regions (for fields with time variations of the form $e^{-i\omega t}$) is

 which is the complex permittivity.

 The permittivity expression used for the plasma regions is